 It’s no secret that job descriptions for data science seem to be rife with issues.
 And job descriptions, in general, are just pretty dry.
 So often, they’re little more than a list of requirements and duties.
 But there’s a lot of nuance in how you present and structure what you’re looking for in a data scientist or engineer that can have a big impact on how well your job posting attracts applicants.

-Before you start to write the job posting
+Before you start to write a data science job description:

 - Identify your goals for the job posting.
 Usually these are along the lines of attracting the right data science applicants and discouraging the wrong ones.
 But you also want to consider how the job posting will reflect on your company.
 Are you all-business go-getters?
 Or a super-chill, culture-focused team with free lunches?
 Or is it somewhere in between?
 Your tone, choice of words, and amount of info you choose to disclose (such as a salary range—more on that later) says a lot about who you are as a company.